KotaroTanabe/MyMahjong/docs/core-tasks.md

 - Expand `ai_adapter.py` to handle all MJAI messages.
 - Validate actions received from external AIs before applying them.

-## Mortal AI integration
+## External AI integration
-- Use `mortal_runner.py` to launch the AI and connect through the adapter.
+- Use `ai_runner.py` to launch the AI and connect through the adapter.
-- Provide helpers so the CLI and web server can run Mortal as an opponent.
+- Provide helpers so the CLI and web server can run an external AI as an opponent.